-If you’re under 40 years old, the odds are that you don’t wear a watch, “I have a phone, what do I need a watch for?”.
+If you’re under 40 years old, the odds are that you don’t wear a watch.
+Many today think, “I have a phone, what do I need a watch for?”
 Well, if you never venture beyond your cubicle or apartment you’re right, you probably don’t need one.
-But, if you’re a hunter, you not only need a good watch, I’m going to suggest you buy a rugged dive watch with a good automatic mechanical movement of Swiss or Japenese design.
+But, if you’re a hunter, you need a good watch.
+When you’ve got both hands full with a bow or rifle, you’re not going to be able to reach into your pocket and pull out that cellphone to check the time, Plus it’s a lot of extra and unnecessary movement.
+With a watch, it’s a quick and convenient glance to check the time.
+When it comes to watches for hunting, and everyday wear, my personal preference is a rugged dive watch with a good automatic mechanical movement of Swiss or Japanese design.
 Let’s take a look at your options for a quality Automatic Mechanical Dive watch for EDC and field use.

 First, we need to look at the movements.
 Movements are essentially the engine of the watch.
 There are two basic types of watch movements Quartz and Mechanical and they both have their merits.